Signs credentials in your network are being compromised

 Scenario 3: The implausible remote access

 Why would someone who is currently in the office be connected to another internal asset using a remote protocol or application?
 Obviously, there is no need for this since all allowed assets should be accessible from an employee’s original domestic station.
 That’s why scenario 3 asks the question: “Why would you use that remote connection anyway?”
 This is extremely important since remote protocols are often used by an external attacker seeking to manipulate data from a distant location, or by a trusted insider as a way to mask an action he doesn’t want on record from his own trusted credential.

 Uncommon use of organizational tools and department-dedicated resources is another great way to detect when an insider’s trusted credential is actually being abused.
 Identifying a user using either a file-share or a CRM his colleagues don’t typically access, could help detect when he himself, or someone using his own rights, is trying to reach a sensitive company resource.

 Scenario 5: The password reset

-Password reset protocols vary from service-to-service, but to all extent provide a golden opportunity for an attacker to take control of an unused trusted credential.
-For example, an account used routinely to conduct automated processes is due a password change.
+Password reset protocols vary from service to service, but to an extent provide a golden opportunity for an attacker to take control of an unused trusted credential.
+For example, an account used routinely to conduct automated processes is due to a password change.
 An attacker, with some kind of insider access, can target this account and use the mandatory password policy to force a password change and abduct this account for his own purposes.
 Now in the hands of a malicious attacker, this account could now mask any future action.